donnatchris/minitalk/README.md

  	make bonus

 launch the server, which remains waiting until CTRL + C to stop it

 the server must be launched before the client when the client sends a message to the server, the server writes the message sent (and sends a confirmation to the client for the bonus part)

 	./server

 launch the client

 the client sends <Your message> to the server which has the <server PID> PID (and then wait for a response from the server for the bonus part)

 	./client <server PID> <"Your message">

-send a unique signal to the server so that you can see what is happening
-	when the server cannot receive a complete message
+send a unique signal to the server so that you can see what is happenin when the server cannot receive a complete message

 	 kill -SIGUSR1 <server PID>